lookfirst/WePay-Java-SDK/README.md

 Q: Is this an official API from WePay?

-A: I don't have any connection with WePay other than I'm just a happy user of their product.
+A: No. I don't have any connection with WePay other than I'm just a happy user of their product.
 They've been really responsive to me and I just wanted to give back a bit.

+Q: How is this project different from the one provided by WePay?

+A: We use Maven to do the build and the jar is deployed to Maven Central.
+The JSON serialization is performed using Jackson (cleaner) vs. GSON.
+We don't inflict you with dealing with OAuth2 as part of the API.
+One can argue that this project is more 'Java friendly' as the other API feels like it is written by someone new to Java.
+Honestly, we have no idea why WePay built their own.